Knowledge Center Monthly Newsletter - June 2025

 Use the rate of legitimate requests to baseline your AWS WAF

-To mitigate against volumetric attacks, analyze your traffic to identify the number of requests made by legitimate client IP addresses.
-To do this, use CloudWatch Logs Insights, Athena queries, or Amazon QuickSight on the AWS WAF logs.
+To protect against volumetric attacks, analyze your traffic to identify the number of requests made by legitimate client IP addresses.
+To analyze your traffic, use CloudWatch Logs Insights, Athena queries, or Amazon QuickSight on AWS WAF logs.
 Use the information from the analysis to baseline your AWS WAF.
 Then, configure a rate-based rule statement to set a request threshold.

 SELECT "httprequest"."clientip", "count"(*) "count", "httprequest"."country" FROM waf_logs WHERE httprequest.clientip LIKE '10.0.0.0' and date_format(from_unixtime("timestamp"/1000), '%Y-%m-%d %h:%i:%s') between '2020-11-16 09:00:00' and '2020-11-16 10:00:00' GROUP BY "httprequest"."clientip", "httprequest"."country"